 There are different types of trails, some of which are located in hazardous areas.
 Signage at trailheads must provide information about the trail that will allow the user to understand the configuration and assess the level of risk.
 This will allow them to determine if the degree of challenge matches their abilities.

 For some types of trails, a guidance-rope system may be appropriate.
 Use a bright yellow rope at a height of 920 mm from grade running the entire length of a trail.
-The rope may be knotted at specific points to alert people with vision loss to a tactile sign or a point of interest.
+The rope may be knotted at specific points to alert people impacted by blindness to a tactile sign or a point of interest.
 The rope system should begin at the information sign at the trailhead.